-Click on a button below to see animals found by the public and not in the shelter.
+See animals found by the public and not in the shelter:

 The Beaver County Humane Society provides animal control services for many Beaver County Boroughs and Townships.
 If you live in these areas, it’s likely your stray animal will end up with us.
 Even if you do not live in one of these boroughs or townships, your animal may still end up at our shelter.